Andrew-Flame/mnt/docs/README-EN.MD

 ### Customization
 'mnt' is a configurable program.
 Location of the configuration file ~/.config/mnt.ini You can configure:
 - The name of the folder where each disk will be mounted.
-For this purpose, the file has a section '[associations]':
+Section '[associations]':
   ```INI
   [associations]
   Disk C = C